 The provider is Spotify AB, Birger Jarlsgatan 61, 113 56 Stockholm in Sweden (hereinafter referred to as: "Spotify").

-The Spotify PlugIns can be recognised by a green or white logo in the player on our site.
-An overview of the Spotify PlugIns can be found at https://developer.spotify.com
+The Spotify PlugIns can be recognized by a green or white logo in the player on our site.
+An overview of the Spotify PlugIns can be found at https://developer.spotify.com.

-We use Spotify to display and provide you with content and features of the Spotify music service on our website in order to improve and enhance our offerings and user experience.
+We use Spotify to display and provide you with content and features of the Spotify music service on our website to improve and enhance our offerings and user experience.

-c) Insofar as the processing of data is based on Art.
-6 (1) (f) GDPR („legitimate interest"), you have the right to object at any time to the processing of personal data concerning you for reasons arising from your particular situation.
+Insofar as the processing of data is based on Art.
+6 (1) (f) GDPR („legitimate interest") you have the right to object at any time to the processing of personal data concerning you for reasons arising from your particular situation.